StacieL/doc-1/docs/Concepts/data-types.md

 4D integrates native management of picture formats.
 This means that pictures will be displayed and stored in their original format, without any interpretation in 4D.
 The specific features of the different formats (shading, transparent areas, etc.) will be retained when they are copied and pasted, and will be displayed without alteration.
 This native support is valid for all pictures stored in 4D: library pictures, pictures pasted into forms in Design mode, pictures pasted into fields or variables in Application mode, etc.

-4D uses native APIs to encode and decode pictures (fields and variables) under both Windows and Mac OS.
+4D uses native APIs to encode and decode pictures (fields and variables) under both Windows and macOS.
 These implementations provide access to numerous native forms, including the RAW format, currently used by digital cameras.

 - Under Windows, 4D uses WIC (Windows Imaging Component).
 WIC natively supports the following formats: BMP, PNG, ICO (decoding only), JPEG, GIF, TIFF and WDP (Microsoft Windows Digital Photo).
 It is possible to use additional formats such as JPEG-2000 by installing third-party WIC codecs.
 - Under macOS, 4D uses ImageIO.
 All the available ImageIO codecs are therefore natively supported for decoding (reading) as well as encoding (writing):